 - Perform other duties as assigned.

-- Good research skills, including ability to use primary documents
+Strong research skills, including ability to use primary documents.

-- Patience, orderliness, logic, curiosity, and thoroughness are important
+Patience, orderliness, logic, curiosity, and thoroughness in work habits.